bitovi/academy/src/advanced-typescript/05-conditional-types/conditional-types.md

 Let's build out an example similar to `ArrayElement` provided by the TypeScript documentation (No cheating by looking it up!)

-`Flatten` should createa a new type that unnests arrays by one level.
+`Flatten` should a new type that unnests arrays by one level.

 ```ts
 type FlattenedStringArray = Flatten<string[]>; // string